 Free wireless is up for grabs in thousands of hotspots across the UK.
 This is perfect for users who spend time in coffee shops, public places or travel locations and don't want to use up their inclusive monthly allowance.

 The technologies behind the two types of wireless access are different.
 With mobile broadband (3G or 4G mobile internet), it's provided over mobile phone networks, and browsing on this type of connection will count toward your monthly data limits.
 Wireless broadband and Wi-Fi hotspots are connections via a cable or ADSL connection and a wireless router.
 Any internet usage across these types of connections does not count toward your data limits.

-Which outlets offer WiFi hotspots?
+Which outlets offer Wi-Fi hotspots?

-Compare uSwitch's best mobile broadband deals now.
+To access free Wi-Fi hotspots on the go, compare uSwitch's best mobile broadband deals now.